[Home] [Services] [Philosophy] [Experience] [Contact]

 The Acadix Philosophy

-While it isn't feasible for most customers to understand all the details of their computer infrastructure, I like to keep customers as well informed as time and background permit.
-I'm happy to answer your questions and explain how it all works, to whatever extent you want to know.
+While it isn't feasible for most customers to understand all the details of their computer infrastructure, one of the goals at Acadix is to keep customers well informed.
+We're happy to answer your questions and explain how it all works, to whatever extent you want to know.